The exceptional location of Sari-Solenzara offers a wealth of options, whether you're a in the mood for a lively

 Fautea beach is our favourite in the area.
 Located in a secluded inlet

 in the shadow of a medieval Genoese watchtower, it is a semi-secret beach that few tourists know about, as it can't be seen from the road.
-Use Google Maps to find it, making sure to go past the exposed northern beach by the roadside - instead park along the road where it widens, and walk the 5 minutes to the cove.
+After the tower, make sure to go past the exposed northern beach by the roadside - instead park along the road where it widens, and walk the 5 minutes to the cove.

 Or simply stay in Solenzara itself.
 Enjoy a pizza or cocktail in the charming little marina's waterfront restaurants, or in the seaside restaurant-bars on the adjacent beach (Scaffa-Rossa).